North Carolina Superintendent of Public Instruction: History of the office

 June Atkinson, who was sworn in in 2005, was the first woman elected to the office.
-In 2009, Governor Bev Perdue attempted to circumvent Atkinson's authority by appointing a chief executive officer to run the Department of Public Instruction, effectively rendering the superintendent a symbolic official.
+In 2007, the Board of Education resolved that the deputy superintendent was responsible to them and possessed the "power and duty...[t]o manage the Department of Public Instruction," thus removing the superintendent's basic control over the department.
+This position was later countermanded by state legislation.
+In 2009, Governor Bev Perdue, with the cooperation of the board, attempted to circumvent Atkinson's authority by appointing a chief executive officer to run the Department of Public Instruction, effectively rendering the superintendent a symbolic official.
 The governor justified her decision by arguing that it was "adding accountability and clear direction to a system that is badly in need of both."
 Atkinson sued to assert her leadership over the department, and the Wake County Superior Court decided in her favor, ruling that she was in charge of the chief executive officer.

-In 2016 the General Assembly passed legislation transferring some of the board's powers to the superintendent.
+In 2016, the General Assembly passed legislation transferring some of the board's powers to the superintendent.
 The board sued to block the law, and in 2018 the Supreme Court of North Carolina ruled that the superintendent was responsible "over all matters relating to the direct supervision and administration of the public school system" while also affirming that the board had "ultimate authority under the Constitution to supervise and administer the state's public school system" and that the board can determine "the mechanics of the relationship between the Board and the Superintendent, as well as how their respective departments will operate internally."
 In wake of the decision, Superintendent Mark Johnson eliminated dual reporting positions, making all such employees responsible only to him.
-The incumbent, Catherine Truitt, was sworn in to the office on January 2, 2021.
+The incumbent, Mo Green, was sworn in to the office on January 1, 2025.
+He is the first black person to hold the office.